ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 ## str, not 'int'
 ```

-In this example, the function `is_file` can accept either a file path as a normal string or a `Path` object (from the `pathlib` module)--thanks to the union type `str | Path`.
+The function `is_file` can accept either a file path as a normal string or a `Path` object (from the `pathlib` module)--thanks to the union type `str | Path`.
 Inside the function we convert whatever it is to a `Path` for uniform processing.
-Passing an integer produces an error when trying to make a `Path(12345)` (because an `int` isn't a valid path).
+Passing an integer produces an error when trying to make a `Path(12345)`, because an `int` isn't a valid path.
-The type checker warns us about this right away and very specifically, while waiting until runtime produces errors that take time and effort to untangle.
+The type checker tells us about this right away, and very specifically.
+Waiting until runtime produces errors that take time and effort to untangle.

 The standard library `typing` module provides many advanced types and constructs, which we cover in later chapters: